yamilyn/inventory-control-system/README.md

 I started planning the project with my co-worker about the basic working features we wanted, then finalised the ERD and wireframes.
 I also started coding the `product` model, controllers and some views `.ejs`.

 #### Day 2
 I started working on the `supplier` model and controllers, also the many-to-many relationship association between them.
 I continued working on the templates `.ejs` with some styling from Bootstrap classes.
-Me and my co-worker merged the authentication and user model and checked for any conflicts.
+My co-worker and I merged the authentication and user model and checked for any conflicts.

 #### Day 3
-I worked on the charts for the dashboard and coded frontend JavaScript for it to show.
-I also worked on the front end by adding some extra styling from the Bootstrap framework.
+I worked on the charts for the dashboard and I also worked on the styling from the Bootstrap framework.

 #### Day 4
 On that day, all the technical requirements were met.
-However, me and my co-worker decided to work together in order to test, check for bugs, conflicts and apply more styling.
+However, my co-worker and I decided to work together in order to test, check for bugs, conflicts and apply more styling.
 By the end of the day, we have deployed the system on Heroku.

 ### 🔉 Team communication
 I have worked remotely with my co-worker and for communication purposes, we have used **Zoom**, **Slack** and **Trello**.
 As previously mentioned, for version control, we have used **GitHub enterprise**.